swe-students-fall2025/2-web-app-emojimovie/README.md

 12. As a user, I want to be able to save items that I’ve liked from sellers, so that I can easily find the clothes I want to buy in the future in a list or in a different page

-See instructions.
-Delete this line and place a link to the user stories here.

 ## Steps necessary to run the software

 See instructions.
 Delete this line and place instructions to download, configure, and run the software here.